djsutherland/html-talk/README.md

 For fully offline use, install fonts:
  - On Mac, with homebrew:
    - `brew tap caskroom/fonts`
-   - `brew cask install font-stix font-open-sans font-montserrat`
+   - `brew cask install font-open-sans font-montserrat`

- - On Ubuntu, there's `fonts-stix` in apt; not sure about Montserrat or Open Sans.
+You might be able to just have the web fonts cached or something, though, I don't know.

-To run the server: `serve.sh`.
+To build the files (rebuilding on change) and run a webserver: `serve.sh`.